FrederiqueRetsema/AMIS-Sig-AWS-CICD/init-cert/README.md

 description of the workshop.

 When you want to use these scripts in your own AWS environment, please use the vagrant directory in this
-repository: this will save you a lot of configuration.
+repository: this will save you a lot of manualconfiguration.
 When you use vagrant, you don't need to read the rest of this information.

 ## Before initialization